Matilda House in Punggol

-Despite being vacated by the Cashins in 1985, Matilda House was only occupied once again in 2015, this time as a private clubhouse for residents of the new condominium development A Treasure Trove.
+Since being vacated by the Cashins in 1985, Matilda House was occupied once again in 2015, this time as a private clubhouse for residents of the new condominium development A Treasure Trove.

-But as a stark stately one-storey house amidst gleaming, towering blocks, many still suspected it was still haunted.
+But as a stately 1-storey house amidst gleaming, towering blocks, many still suspect it was still haunted.
 A Treasure Trove resident Mr Saradetch, who claims to have been born with the ability to see spirits, maintains that the Matilda House is still possessed by spirits – and is the reason why the lights inside are never turned off.